Aleutians West Census Area, Alaska: Politics and government

 At the federal level, the Aleutians West Census Area is part of Alaska's at-large congressional district along with the rest of the state.
 The census area is represented by Lyman Hoffman (D) in the Alaska Senate and by Bryce Edgmon (D) in the Alaska House of Representatives.
+In presidential elections, it has consistently backed Democrats since 2012, although Kamala Harris won the borough by five votes in 2024.

 Education

 School districts within the census area are: Aleutian Region School District, Pribilof School District, and Unalaska City School District.